emnh/collatz-2025-01-08/README.md

 Try to learn about the numerical structure by trying to optimize calculations of Collatz over ranges.
 You may try sum, average, min, max and whatever else you come up with.

+## Explore various CFG string generation schemes

+List some productions to generate binary strings and check how it interacts with Collatz.